limbanga/FCC_RWD_L01/readme.md

 Responsive Web Design - FreeCodeCamp

-## What this repo about - updated?
+## What this repo about - updated2?

 asfal